-- Click Create.Wait for several minutes, and check that the status of the ECS instance becomes Activated on the ECS Instances tab.
+- Click Create.Wait for several minutes until the status of the ECS instance becomes Activated on the ECS Instances tab.

 Step 2: Create a backup plan

 After the backup client for ECS files is installed, perform the following steps to create a backup plan: